Employment and Training Administration, Labor.

 Start Supplemental Information

-The Department of Labor's regulations implementing Executive Orders 12073 and 10582 are set forth at 20 CFR part 654, subpart A. These regulations require the Employment and Training Administration (ETA) to classify jurisdictions as labor surplus areas pursuant to the criteria specified in the regulations, and to publish annually a list of labor surplus areas.
-Pursuant to those regulations, ETA is hereby publishing the annual list of labor surplus areas.
+The Department of Labor's regulations implementing Executive Orders 12073 and 10582 are set forth at 20 CFR part 654, subpart A. These regulations require the Employment and Training Administration (ETA) to classify jurisdictions as LSAs pursuant to the criteria specified in the regulations, and to publish annually a list of LSAs.
+Pursuant to those regulations, ETA is hereby publishing the annual LSA list.

-In addition, the regulations provide exceptional circumstance criteria for classifying labor surplus areas when catastrophic events, such as natural disasters, plant closings, and contract cancellations are expected to have a long-term impact on labor market area conditions, discounting temporary or seasonal factors.
+In addition, the regulations provide exceptional circumstance criteria for classifying LSAs when catastrophic events, such as natural disasters, plant closings, and contract cancellations are expected to have a long-term impact on labor market area conditions, discounting temporary or seasonal factors.
+Please note, high unemployment due to COVID-19 will be considered an exceptional circumstance.

 Eligible Labor Surplus Areas

-A Labor Surplus Area (LSA) is a civil jurisdiction that has a civilian average annual unemployment rate during the previous two calendar years of 20 percent or more above the average annual civilian unemployment rate for all states during the same 24-month reference period.
+A LSA is a civil jurisdiction that has a civilian average annual unemployment rate during the previous two calendar years of 20 percent or more above the average annual civilian unemployment rate for all states during the same 24-month reference period.
 ETA uses only official unemployment estimates provided by the Bureau of Labor Statistics in making these classifications.
 The average unemployment rate for all states includes data for the Commonwealth of Puerto Rico.
-LSA classification criteria stipulate a civil jurisdiction must have a “floor unemployment rate” of 6.0% or higher to be classified a LSA.
-Any civil jurisdiction that has a “ceiling unemployment rate” of 10% or higher is classified a LSA.
+The LSA classification criteria stipulate a civil jurisdiction must have a “floor unemployment rate” of 6 percent or higher to be classified a LSA.
+Any civil jurisdiction that has a “ceiling unemployment rate” of 10 percent or higher is classified a LSA.

 Civil jurisdictions are defined as follows: